 Whether you’re opting for a c-section or it’s your only option, having proper c-section recovery essentials on-hand will help to make your experience more comfortable and less stressful.

-To help you better prepare for your c-section, I’m not only sharing everything I used during my c-section recovery but also what I wished I had on-hand.
+To help you better prepare for your c-section, I’m not only sharing everything I used during my c-section recovery but also what I wished I had on hand.

-- Opting for a gentle c-section birth plan
+- A gentle c-section birth plan

 - How painful was the c-section?

 - The ultimate c-section recovery kit list